-More than half of the world's population (4-plus billion people) are online, according to data from We Are Social and Hootsuite.
+More than half of the world's population (4.66 billion people) are online, according to DataReportal.
 As more businesses and people rely on the internet, cyberthreats increase.
-In 2017 there were 16.7 million victims of identity fraud, a record high that beat a record from the previous year, according to Javelin’s 2018 Identity Fraud report.
+In 2020, there were 49 million victims of identity fraud, according to Javelin’s 2021 Identity Fraud study, as reported by CNBC.

-In honor of NCASM, here's a look at some interesting cybersecurity facts, quotes, and information about how to become a cybersecurity professional.
+Here are some interesting cybersecurity stats, quotes, information about cybersecurity careers and how to become a cybersecurity professional.

 Cyberattacks are one of the biggest threats businesses and individuals face today.
-Consider these stats:
+Consider these cybersecurity crime statistics:

 Now that you've learned about the prevalence of cybersecurity threats, here's some expert insight about how to combat them.